s5k6/semaphore/doc/sem.md

     the semaphore is posted after the command terminates.

 `-f`
   ~ fork into background after waiting, and run any command there.
-A
-    post operation is also performed in the background, after the command terminates.
+    Any post operation is also performed in the background, after the command terminates.

 `-u`